-He stayed in my system for couple of months I guess.
+He stayed in my system for a couple of months, I guess.
 He made me think about my life, what I was doing to myself, and how I was REALLY missing out --> No cozying up to anyone in front of the TV, no boyfriend to introduce to my parents, and zero emotional intimacy for the past four years.
 I had a hard look at myself, my inauthenticity, and all the bullshit I traded real love for.
 I was not missing Gilbert per se (we still talk actually) but I was missing what we HAD.

 I had not changed, and two more solitary years followed.

 I thought I was “working on myself’ by reading Louise Hay, meditating and trying to be vegan.
 But I burned out regardless, and at 26 (and half) I had to take a gap year and travel to Asia.
 Isn't that what all crazy people do?! :)